cwibach/CS-846-Code-Summarization-Excercise/Week5_Evaluation_Code_Summarization.md

 - Weirdly specific on description of what is included
 - Information about what both do is unnecessary

+### Criteria for all Python Problems
+* Although Python code is generally readable and concise, large Python projects can be challenging due to the complexity of organizing logic across the entire codebase.
+Therefore, the code summary should clearly describe the overall structure and functionality of the project.
+* The calling relationships among individual Python files and functions should be described in detail.
+* An entry file should be identified, and the execution logic should be explained starting from this entry point.
+* The analysis should begin by examining the inputs and outputs of each file.

 ### Problem P_1: Python Summary ###
 Criteria: